lukaskreibig/lukaskreibig/README.md

 <div align="center">

 # Hi there, I'm Lukas!
 I'm a Web & App Developer living in Berlin.
-If you come here directly, please check out my Portfolio Website first:
+If you come here directly, please check out my Portfolio Website first.
+You'll find screenshots, videos and detailed descriptions about the projects and my part in it:
   <br>
   https://www.lukaskreibig.com/portfolio
   <p>